 On a warm Friday night in August, hundreds of marchers paraded through the University of Virginia campus carrying torches and chanting nationalist and anti-Semitic slogans.
 They encircled a small group of protesters at a statue of Thomas Jefferson yelling, “White Lives Matter” and “Jews will not replace us!”
 Within minutes, punches were being thrown and mace sprayed.

 White supremacist and former Ku Klux Klan leader David Duke tweeted his thanks to the president for his comments.
-At the rally in Charlottesville a few days earlier he told reporters, “We’re going to fulfill the promises of Donald Trump.”
+At the rally in Charlottesville a few days earlier, he told reporters, “We’re going to fulfill the promises of Donald Trump.”

 While Charlottesville drew most of the headlines, racial hatred and violence was on display on campuses and college towns throughout the country before and after that seminal event.

 Nathan Damigo, a student at California State University at Stanislaus and the founder of Identity Evropa, was seen in a video punching a woman in the face during a showdown with antifascists in Berkeley in April.
-Hundreds of students at Stanislaus signed a petition saying Damigo’s presence at the school made them feel unsafe.
+Hundreds of students signed a petition saying Damigo’s presence at the school made them feel unsafe.
 Damigo remains enrolled, according to school officials.

 Spencer has fought to speak at large campuses across the country, but in the wake of Charlottesville, administrators at institutions including Pennsylvania State University, the University of North Carolina at Chapel Hill and Michigan State University blocked his efforts, citing the possibility of violence and enormous security costs.